 This iconic rivalry began play in Jacksonville 1933 and is synonymous with classic moments, monster upsets and the finest tailgating scene in the nation.

 Once known as the “World’s Largest Outdoor Cocktail Party,” the pregame parties serve as a meeting ground for Bulldog diehards and alums throughout the southeast and the Gator faithful from nearby Gainesville just 75 miles south of Jacksonville.
 And though the event dropped the “cocktail party” reputation from it’s official title in the late 80’s after a few too many booze-induced incidents, the good times continue to flow around TIAA Bank Field every fall.

-That is until COVID-19 ravaged the country and the long-standing traditions of this game for 2020.
+That is until COVID-19 (Corona Virus) happened to ravage the country and the long-standing traditions of this game changed for the year of 2020.

 Jacksonville to limit tailgating for Georgia-Florida 2020

 Inside Tailgating’s Carroll Walton broke down five aspects that make this annual event so special back in 2018.
 And while many of Carroll’s observations will remain intact around the Jacksonville area this year, there will be some major changes in the tailgating scene as there will be no tailgating allowed on city-owned or manned lots for the first time in the rivalry’s history.

 “This game is a vital part of Jacksonville’s story and it’s important that the tradition continues but we must do it in a safe manner,” Jacksonville Mayor Lenny Curry said earlier this week (via the Florida Times-Union).
 “As a result, the game may look and feel a little bit different, but let’s be grateful we are having this game.”